liferay/liferay-screens/ios/README.md

 	- [`DDLFormScreenlet`](Documentation/DDLFormScreenlet.md): Gives your app the ability to present dynamic forms to be filled by users and submitted back to the server.
 	- [`DDLListScreenlet`](Documentation/DDLListScreenlet.md): Gives your app the ability to show a list of records based on a pre-existing DDL in a Liferay instance.

-Also, some screenlet can be used individually without the need to import an entire module.
+Also, some screenlets can be used individually without the need to import an entire module.
 These include:

 - [`AssetListScreenlet`](Documentation/AssetListScreenlet.md): Shows a list of assets managed by [Liferay's Asset Framework](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/asset-framework-liferay-portal-6-2-dev-guide-06-en).
 This includes users, organizations, sites, and more.
 - [`WebContentDisplayScreenlet`](Documentation/WebContentDisplayScreenlet.md): Shows the HTML of web content.
-This acreenlet uses the features avaiable in [Web Content Management](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/web-content-management-liferay-portal-6-2-user-guide-02-en).
+This screenlet uses the features avaiable in [Web Content Management](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/web-content-management-liferay-portal-6-2-user-guide-02-en).

-Liferay Screens also contains _themes_ that you can use to style screenlets.
+Liferay Screens also contains *themes* that you can use to style screenlets.
 A list of these themes is presented next.

 ## Listing of Available Themes